Seed Library

 🌼 - Curious.
 Curly leaf parsley adds a clean and earthy flavour to salads and other culinary dishes.
 Use as a garnish and in salads and cooking.
 It performs well in containers and the field, allowing for multiple cuttings per season from one planting.
 Upright leaves make harvesting easy.
 Tolerates light frost.

-How to grow: 80 days to harvest; plant 1/8" deep, create a small trench and disperse seeds, lightly cover; full sun
+How to grow: 80 days to harvest.
+Create a small trench in the soil 1/3cm (1/8") deep and disperse seeds; lightly cover.
+Full sun.

 Acorn Squash